Project Boresight: Receiver

 AN/FLR-7 and AN/FRA-44 system was later replaced with AN/FLR-11 and AN/FRA-54.

-The system the R-1125/FLR was a wideband tripe conversion superheterodyne receiver.
+The system the R-1125/FLR was a wideband triple conversion superheterodyne receiver.
 The output was 60 kHz bandwidth centred on 65 kHz, 35.0 to 95.0 kc.

 The R-1125/FLR was later upgraded to R-1230/FLR by adding a cooling fan.
 This was a broadband high-frequency receiver with input from 2 to 32 MHz and 60 kHz bandwidth output.
 It was a triple conversion superheterodyne.

 Recorder

 The magnetic tape recorder, AN/FSH-6 used half inch magnetic tape.
 The recorder was manufactured by S Himmelstein and Company of Illinois.
 It recorded up to 7 channels.
 The tape was wrapped around a spinning headwheel, with recorded diagonal stripes 4 or 8 inches long.
 The headwheel could have its speed adjusted at 15 or 30 scans per second.
-The recorder could record signals of frequency up to 480 KHz in direct mode.
-A FM mode was also available with much more limited bandwidth, but better signal to noise ration, and ability to record down to DC (0 Hz).
+The recorder could record signals of frequency up to 480 kHz in direct mode.
+An FM mode was also available with much more limited bandwidth, but better signal to noise ratio, and ability to record down to DC (0 Hz).

 Computer

 The AN/GYK-3 computer was a polymorphic multiprocessor system.
 It was the first multiprocessor, and was designed to operate even if some modules had failed.
 It had multiple processor (1-4), memory (1-16) and input modules.
 The computer was supplied by Burroughs Corporation in 1962.
 It connected 64 teletype circuits and some local operating terminals.
 Output included a high speed printer and cathode ray tubes.
 Up to 10 tasks were added each minute.
 Each task required several data reports from the outlying stations.
 The computer received about 100 data reports every minute.
 So about 20 tasks were operating concurrently.

 There were two input-output buses.
 These could attach up to 10 input-output modules.
 Each module could support 64 attachments.
 Although there were multiple processor modules, there was inadequate memory protection, and memory interlock protection had to be ensured in software.
 Memory access was enable with base registers and offsets, and with a mode that allowed variable levels of indirection by way of an indirect bit on a memory stored address.
 The word size was 48 bits.

-This product became known as the D825.
+This computer system model became known as the D825.